-2.7.
-Second-Harmonic Generation
+2.7 Second-Harmonic Generation

 In this section we present a mathematical description of the process of second-harmonic generation, shown symbolically in Fig. 2.7.1.
-We assume that the medium is lossless both at the fundamental frequency ω_1 and at the second-harmonic frequency $\omega_2 = 2\omega_1$, so that the nonlinear susceptibility obeys the condition of full permutation symmetry.
+We assume that the medium is lossless both at the fundamental frequency $\omega_1$ and at the second-harmonic frequency $\omega_2 = 2\omega_1$ , so that the nonlinear susceptibility obeys the condition of full permutation symmetry.
+We treat the interacting waves as plane waves of infinite transverse extent.
 Our discussion closely follows that of one of the first theoretical treatments of second-harmonic generation (Armstrong et al., 1962).

-We take the total electric field within the nonlinear medium to be given by where each component is expressed in terms of a complex amplitude $E_j(z)$ and slowly varying amplitude $A_j(z)$ according to
+We take the total electric field within the nonlinear medium to be given by where each component is expressed in terms of a complex amplitude $E_j(z)$ and slowly varying complex amplitude $A_j(z)$ according to for j = 1, 2, where